GDPR and security in day-to-day work — onboarding for clinic staff

 This is the clinic administrator's responsibility, but it's worth knowing as a staff member: when a colleague leaves, their Validi account must be closed immediately.

-That goes for parental leave, long-term sickness or sabbatical too.
-The access can always be reopened, but in the meantime it should be closed.
+That applies to parental leave, long-term sick leave and sabbaticals too.
+Access can always be reopened, but in the meantime it should be closed.

-If you are administrator, put it in your exit procedure: when the key, the access card and the phone come back in, you also close the Validi account.
+If you are the administrator, put it in your exit procedure: when the key, the access card and the phone are handed back, you also close the Validi account.
 It takes 15 seconds from the "Staff" menu.

 What you should never do